Day 1: Toulouse to Donneville (23.4 kilometres, 14.6 miles)

 At Écluse de Vic, a small port provides a place for boats to tie up so those on board can stop and enjoy lunch.

-Between Toulouse and Donneville, accommodation is available in Ramone-Saint-Agne (check here for a full list of accommodation options along the Midi Canal) but I recommend continuing on to Donneville where you’ll find a hotel and chambre d’hôte close to the canal and another chambre d’hôte further up the hill in the village.
+Between Toulouse and Donneville, accommodation is available in Ramone-Saint-Agne (check here for a full list of towns offering accommodation on, or within walking distance of the Midi Canal) but I recommend continuing on to Donneville where you’ll find a hotel and chambre d’hôte close to the canal and another chambre d’hôte further up the hill in the village.

 To reach Donneville from the canal – at Pont de Donneville, cross the canal and follow the road for 400 metres until it reaches the main road.
 Continue straight ahead up the hill to reach the village or turn left onto the main road to reach the hotel.